↑

 Create!

-Heat the 1 tablespoon of the butter in a large skillet over medium heat.
+Heat 1 tablespoon of the butter in a large skillet over medium heat.
 Add the Brussels sprouts and season with salt and pepper.

 Return the pan to the stove and add the remaining tablespoon of butter.